Connect with others who understand.

 One MyMSTeam member wrote, “I went to the eye doctor yesterday for a complete eye exam.
 I was shocked to find out that my left eye has a damaged optic nerve and a vitreous detachment that may need eye surgery.
 The MS flare had indeed affected my eyes.
 I could go blind in that left eye.
 Amazingly enough, my vision is still good.
 I still need glasses and MUST wear sunglasses when it’s sunny.
 The bright lights really hurt.”

-Your doctor may suggest lifestyle approaches, referrals, and medication changes to correct your vision, protect your eyes, and improve your quality of life with MS. A neuro-opthalmologist — a specialist in treating neurological disorders that affect the eyes — can help diagnose specific eye issues related to your nervous system or your MS diagnosis.
+Your neurology team may be able to suggest treatment changes or lifestyle approaches to protect your eyes, and improve your quality of life with MS. Consulting with a neuro-ophthalmologist, a specialist in neurological disorders affecting the eyes, can help diagnose vision problems related to MS and your nervous system.
 In addition, connecting with a support group of people who understand what you’re going through will help you navigate unexpected symptoms and get tips on how to live better with MS.

 Talk With Others Who Understand